mnigro9/SARdBScene/README.md

 The dataset can be downloaded from here .

-The audio data folder structure is as follows:
-SARdBScene/
-├── test/
-├── train/
-├── valid/
-│   ├── valid_urban/
-│   │   ├── valid_urban_1000_8.wav ...
-│   ├── valid_nature/
-│   ├── valid_office/
-│   ├── valid_home/
-│   ├── valid_urban_1000_8.txt ...
-│   ├── valid_urban_1000_8.jams ...

-– SARdBScene folder contains all the audio mixtures for the dataset organized by data split partition and acoustic scene class
+– SARdBScene folder contains all the audio mixtures for the dataset organized by data split partition and acoustic scene class as well as .txt and .jams files that are produced by Scaper [1] when making audio mixtures.
+Note they do not contain annotations of the ‘speech’ sound event.
 – file name: ‘split_scene_filenumber_sourcecount.wav’ for {‘split’: ’train’, ‘valid’, ’test’}	{‘scene’: ‘office’, ‘home’, ‘urban’, ‘nature’}
-– .txt and .jams files are the files produced by Scaper [1] when making audio mixtures.
-Note they do not contain annotations of the ‘speech’ sound event.

 ## Data Annotation files
 Folder SARdBScene_annotations